Folic Acid (Vitamin B9) Powder

-Few people report side effects experienced from consumption of Folic Acid.
+Few people report side effects experienced from the consumption of Folic Acid.
 However, mild side effects still do occur when overdosing on Folic Acid.
 These side effects include nausea, abdominal issues, a lingering bitter taste in mouth, insomnia and decreased appetite.
 Those prone to epilepsy should specifically stick within the prescribed or recommended amount so as not to exacerbate their condition.
 In addition, taking more than the recommended amount of Folic Acid can result in low levels of Vitamin B12.

 Additional considerations should be taken for anyone who takes oral contraceptives regularly, as these types of medications can cause a reduction in the body’s ability to absorb Folic Acid correctly.